 Are you looking for up to date resources to understand youth suicide?
 Suicide is the second leading cause of death for young people.
-It is important that parents, caregivers and teachers understand how suicide impacts young people.
-Below you find a number of resources to understand youth suicide like why youth think about suicide and ways you can help youth manage their suicidal thoughts.
+It is important that youth and their parents, caregivers and teachers understand how suicide impacts young people.
+Below you find a number of resources to understand youth suicide and ways you can help youth manage their suicidal thoughts.
 Remember!
-Talking about suicide will not encourage a youth to complete.
+Talking about suicide will not encourage a youth to complete, but will help them learn how to deal with it.

 This 4 page resource talks about media reportage on youth suicide and why there is a rise of teen female suicide.